learning-zone/bootstrap-css-basics/README.md

 Progress-danger
 #### Q. What are responsive utility classes in Bootstrap?

-Answer: Responsive utility classes in bootstrap are a set of classes which are used to conceal or exhibit the HTML elements based on screen resolution that discerns by media query in bootstrap.
+ Responsive utility classes in bootstrap are a set of classes which are used to conceal or exhibit the HTML elements based on screen resolution that discerns by media query in bootstrap.

 Example: “hidden-md-down”, It hides

 #### Q. What are the different button styles in Bootstrap?

-Answer: In bootstrap there are seven styles which we can use with the bootstrap button.
+ In bootstrap there are seven styles which we can use with the bootstrap button.

 .btn-default.
 .btn-primary